-If you brush and floss regularly, you may not know why it’s so important to see your dentist at least twice a year.
+Let us be your family dentist!
+It is important for your entire family to see your dentist at least twice a year.
 Dental exams can reveal other health issues that you may be developing, from oral cancer to gum disease.
 Early treatment is key.
-Dr. Nancy Rotroff, DDS, MAGD in Ft.
-Lauderdale, Florida, is ready to be your partner in maintaining your dental health.
-Call her office or book an appointment online for your next dental exam.
+Our doctors in Ft.
+Lauderdale, Florida are ready to be your partners in maintaining your family's dental health.
+Call our office for your next dental exam and professional dental cleaning.

-Dr. Rotroff ensures that you complete a health survey, asking you to check any conditions that you have or have had in the past.
-She examines your health history and all medications that you take, including prescription and over-the-counter medications.
+Our doctors ensure that you complete a health survey, asking you to check any conditions that you have or have had in the past.
+We examine your health history and all medications that you take, including prescription and over-the-counter medications.

-Dr. Rotroff provides a thorough exam and makes a dental plan for you depending on your specific dental health.
-She determines how effective your teeth cleaning has been, looks for any decay in your teeth and their roots, and checks for gum or bone disease.
+Our doctors provide a thorough exam and make a dental plan for you depending on your specific dental health.
+We will determine how effective your teeth cleaning has been, look for any decay in your teeth and their roots, and check for gum or bone disease.

-When checking your teeth for cavities, Dr. Rotroff uses the latest technology, the DIAGNOdent laser.
+When checking your teeth for cavities, our doctors use the latest technology, the DIAGNOdent laser.
 It’s quick, accurate, and painless.
-She holds the laser over teeth that she suspects have decayed and reads a number on an attached computer screen which tells her whether decay is present.
+We hold the laser over teeth that we suspect have decayed and read a number on an attached computer screen which tells the doctors whether decay is present.

-Next, Dr. Rotroff asks you to open and close your mouth to ensure your bite and jaw are in proper alignment.
-She also asks about your last X-rays.
+Next, our doctors will ask you to open and close your mouth to ensure your bite and jaw are in proper alignment.
+They may also ask about your last X-ray.

-You should have X-rays of your teeth every three years, and since X-rays are now digital, there's no need to worry about radiation.
-The X-rays show how your upper and lower teeth fit together and provide a 3-D picture to show all of each tooth and the adjacent areas.
+Your dentist will use your current dental x-rays to diagnose any problems between your teeth or below your gum line.
+The x-rays also show how your upper and lower teeth fit together and provide a 3-D picture to show all of each tooth and the adjacent areas.

-Dr. Rotroff also performs a thorough exam for oral cancer.
-She checks your jaw, your lips, inside your mouth, your tongue, and each side of your neck to make sure there are no lumps and bumps that could be dangerous.
+Our doctors also perform a thorough exam for oral cancer.
+We check your jaw, your lips, inside your mouth, your tongue, and each side of your neck to make sure there are no lumps and bumps that could be dangerous.

-If she sees signs of tobacco or significant decay, Dr. Rotroff discusses lifestyle and diet choices that affect your oral health.
+If we see signs of tobacco or significant decay, we will discuss lifestyle and diet choices that affect your oral health.

-With an ultrasonic scaler, your hygienist thoroughly cleans each tooth and the areas between your teeth and around your gums.
-The ultrasonic scaler uses high-frequency pressure to remove stubborn plaque, and hard matter called calculus, which forms when plaque hardens.
+Your hygienist thoroughly cleans each tooth and the areas between your teeth and around your gums.
+She may use an ultrasonic scaler which uses high-frequency pressure to remove stubborn plaque, and hard matter called calculus, which forms when plaque hardens.

 Next, the hygienist polishes your teeth using a paste and flosses between each one.
-Finally, she consults with you about the best way to brush, floss, and take care of your teeth.
+Our hygienist will apply flouride treatment at the end of the appointment.
+Finally, the hygienist consults with you about the best way to brush, floss, and take care of your teeth.

-Regular visits help prevent serious dental problems such as gum disease, which can lead to other health issues.
+Regular visits to your family dentist help prevent serious dental problems such as gum disease, which can lead to other health issues.

 Dental professionals recommend that you schedule visits every six months for an exam and teeth cleaning.
-Dr. Rotroff prefers you schedule your next appointment at the end of your current visit so that it’s already on your schedule and becomes an automatic part of your health maintenance plan.
+Our doctors prefer you schedule your next appointment at the end of your current visit so that it’s already on your schedule and becomes an automatic part of your health maintenance plan.